Praqma/staci/README.md

 ## Getting started
 ```
 Turn off SELinux or AppAmour.
-Create data directory (See Preperation section)
+Create data directory (See Preparation section)
 pull the repository (git clone https://github.com/Praqma/staci.git)
 cd staci
 export DOCKER_HOST=YOUR-IP:2375
 ./install.sh
 ```

-If you want to change the behavour of STACI, edit the file ./conf/staci.properties
+If you want to change the behaviour of STACI, edit the file ./conf/staci.properties

 ## Taking backup of containers
-The containers has consistant data in /data/atlassian/ (default, edit staci.properties).
+The containers have consistent data in /data/atlassian/ (default, edit staci.properties).
 You can take a backup by executing the script ./bin/backup.sh.
 This will tar-gz the volumes to /data/atlassian/backup/[date].